roohi8847/project1.1/README.md

 this is recipe website

-just by ingredients recipes can be search
+just by entering  ingredients recipes can be search